maslovakate/AWS-DE-Certification/README.md

 Refers to the amount or size of data that organizations are dealing with at any given time.

 Characteristics:
-- May range from gigabytes to petabytes or even more
+- May range from gigabytes to petabytes or even more;
-- Challenges in storing, processing, and analyzing high volumes of data
+- Challenges in storing, processing, and analyzing high volumes of data.

 Examples:
-- Social media platform processing terabytes of data daily from user posts, images, and videos.
+- Social media platform processing terabytes of data daily from user posts, images, and videos;
-- Retailers collecting years' worth of transaction data, amounting to several petabytes
+- Retailers collecting years' worth of transaction data, amounting to several petabytes.

 ## 2. Velocity

 Refers to the speed at which new data is generated, collected, and processed.

 Characteristics:
-- High velocity requires real-time or near-real-time processing capabilities
+- High velocity requires real-time or near-real-time processing capabilities;
-- Rapid (fast) ingestion and processing can be critical for certain applications
+- Rapid (fast) ingestion and processing can be critical for certain applications.

 Examples:
-- Sensor data from IoT devices streaming readings every millisecond (Streaming data aplications)
+- Sensor data from IoT devices streaming readings every millisecond (Streaming data aplications);
-- High-frequency trading systems where milliseconds can make a difference in decision-making
+- High-frequency trading systems where milliseconds can make a difference in decision-making.

 ## 3. Variety

 Refers to the different types, structures, and sources of data.

 Characteristics:
-- Data can be structured, semi-structured, or unstructured
+- Data can be structured, semi-structured, or unstructured;
-- Data can come from multiple sources and in various formats
+- Data can come from multiple sources and in various formats.

 Examples:
-- A business analyzing data from relational databases (structured), emails (unstructured), and JSON logs (semi-structured).
+- A business analyzing data from relational databases (structured), emails (unstructured), and JSON logs (semi-structured);
 - Healthcare systems collecting data from electronic medical records, wearable health devices, and patient feedback forms.

 # Data Warehouse vs Data Lake